Focus on Neutrality: What You Need to Know About JAMS

 The very premise and foundation of the JAMS business model is neutrality.
 In our list of values, neutrality comes first.

 But recently, we’ve heard some questions about our structure and our neutrals that has prompted confusion in the industry that we want to address.
-In addition to responding to these questions and clearing up misconceptions, we want to provide some updates on our procedures that we hope bring clarity to these issues.
+In addition to responding to these questions and clearing up misconceptions, we want to provide some updates on our procedures that we hope will bring clarity to these issues.

 - JAMS is not structured like a law firm